jairosoft-com/dot/README.md

-# Getting Started with Vite React App
+# Getting Started with Dot

 This project was bootstrapped with [Vite](https://vitejs.dev/).